-In order to calculate DISTRICT MAXIMUM DENSITY YIELD:

-Take BASE SITE AREA [Section 4130]

-Multiply by MAXIMUM GROSS DENSITY [Table 4110C or 4110D] (x)

-Equals DISTRICT MAXIMUM DENSITY YIELD (=)

-SECTION 4130 BASE SITE AREA CALCULATIONS

-The following calculation methodology shall be used to determine the base site area for residential and non-residential uses:

-1. Gross site area as determined by actual on-site survey. acres 2.
+In In order to calculate DISTRICT MAXIMUM DENSITY YIELD: Take BASE SITE AREA [Section 4130] Multiply by MAXIMUM GROSS DENSITY (2) [Table 4110C or 4110D] x) Equals DISTRICT MAXIMUM DENSITY YIELD (=) SE CTION 4130 BASE SITE AREA CALCULATIONS e following calculation methodology shall be used to determine idential and non-residential uses: e the base e site ar ea for 1.
+Gross site area as determined by actual on-site survey. acres 2.
 Subtract land constituting roads and land within ultimate right-of-ways of existing roads. (-) acres 3.
 Subtract land which is not contiguous to land that is cut off from the main parcel by a road, railroad, existing land uses, or major stream, such that common use is hindered or that the land is unavailable for building purposes. (-) acres 4.
 Subtract land which is in a previously approved subdivision encompassing the same land, as part or all of the subject parcel, was reserved for resource protection reasons (e.g. flooding) or for recreation. (-) acres 5.
 Equals Base Site Area. (=) acres